accelazh/accelazh.github.io/_posts/2017-01-17-My-7-Ways-To-Read-A-Book.md

   * Multi-threaded minds reading.
 Firstly, I'm reading.
 The second thread of mine is actively predicting what the book is going to tell, and use that as a buffer to accelerate my reading.
 The third thread of mine is watching the previous two, and think about what I'm doing, what's the value, and what to improve.
 I look forward to know what it feels to have the fourth thread ...

   * The plain ordinary way to read a book and know its content.

+Update 20220731.

+  * Find and follow the reference links in the article/paper/book.
+They describe the background knowledge set of the author, and some time reveal even better reading materials.
+Yet it's not only to read the article/paper/book, but also to read the generator of the literature.
+By back deducting the generators, I get order-1, order-2, order-3 etc worlds, that link into the philosophy presence or minds and physical.